FREE

 Washington Irving's The Legend of Sleepy Hollow was the first American work of fiction that achieved acclaim in Europe.
 Set in New York State's Hudson Valley 20 years after the Revolutionary War, Sleepy Hollow depicts the peaceful, rural life of the early Dutch settlers in that area.

-"Sleepy Hollow depicts the peaceful, rural life of the early Dutch settlers."
+"Sleepy Hollow depicts the peaceful, life of early Dutch settlers."

 English: The important characters of this story are described in lively language, with lots of detail.
 Katrina van Tassel, the girl whom both Ichabod and Brom are courting, is described only in terms of her appearance, with a passage later about her parents suggesting that she might be spoiled.
 Have students flesh out the character of Katrina in a character sketch.